-[†] On the margin of that part of the Advice which relates to Erasmus, Luther wrote, Wolte Gott er solte leben!
-O that he had been alive! an exclamation expressive, in my opinion, of regret at the recent death of an illustrious antagonist, blended with delight at the thought of the merited castigation which Erasmus, if he had survived, would have bestowed on the mitred censors of his favourite work.
+^{} On the margin of that part of the Advice which relates to Erasmus, Luther wrote, Wolte Gott er solte leben!
+O that he had been alive!-an exclamation expressive of regret at the recent death of an illustrious antagonist, mingled with delight at the thought of the merited castigation which Erasmus, if he had been in life, would have bestowed on the mitred censors of his favourite work.
 (Seckend. lib. iii. p.
 164.)

-The only friend of peace at Rome don the cause. was Schonberg, cardinal of Capua, who thought that some concessions ought to be made.
-I looked upon him as a person of great moderation, and am confirmed in this opinion by the letters which I have received from my friends since his death, which has produced a great change of counsels.
-There has just been published a ridiculous consultation of the cardinals about the correction of abuses, in which the colloquies of Erasmus are forbidden to be used in schools, and to this consultation were called these heroes, Aleander and Sadolet."
-What pigmies do men of mere letters appear in the eyes of a man, not of stern virtue, but of sterling principle!
+the correction of abuses, at which the colloquies of Erasmus were forbidden to be used in schools; and to this consultation were called these heroes, Aleander and Sadolet."
+What pigmies do mere men of letters appear in the eyes of a man, I say not of stern virtue, but of sterling principle!

-FAENZA and IMOLA were both situated in that part of Italy which was called the patrimony of St. Peter, and acknowledged the popes as their temporal sovereigns.
-It has been already mentioned that the reformed doctrine was introduced into the former city:† that it gained admission into the latter appears from an anecdote related in a letter of Thomas Lieber, (better known, in the controversy respecting ecclesiastical discipline, by his Greek name of Erastus) who was then prosecuting his medical studies at the neighbouring university of
+FAENZA and IMOLA are both situated in that part of Italy which was called the patrimony of St Peter, and acknowledged the popes as their temporal sovereigns.
+It has been already mentioned that the reformed doctrine was introduced into the former city.† That it gained admission into the latter appears from an anecdote related in a letter of Thomas Lieber, a German, (better known, in the controversy respecting ecclesiastical discipline, by his Greek name of Erastus,) who was then prosecuting his medical studies at the neighbouring university of Bologna.
+An Observantine monk, preaching one day at Imola, told the people that it behoved them to purchase heaven by the merit of their good works.
+A boy, who was present, exclaimed, "That's blasphemy! for the Bible tells us that Christ purchased heaven by his sufferings and death, and bestows it on us freely by his mercy."
+A dispute of considerable length ensued between the youth and the preacher.
+Provoked at the pertinent replies of his juvenile opponent, and at the favourable reception which the audience gave them, "Get you gone, you young rascal!" exclaimed the monk, "you are but just come from the cradle, and will you take it upon you to judge of sacred things, which the most learned cannot explain?"

-^{}Melancth.
+^{} Melancth.
 Epist. coll.
-752-3.
-Sleidan's account of the sentiments and conduct of the cardinal of Capua is very different from that of Melanchthon.
+752, 753.
+Sleidan's account of the sentiments and conduct of the cardinal of Capua is different from that of Melanchthon.
 (Comment. tom. ii. p.
 117.)

 [†] See above, p.
-65.
+84.